zulip/zulip/templates/zerver/help/configure-who-can-create-streams.md

 {!admin-only.md!}

-By default, any user can create new streams.
+By default, anyone other than guests can create new streams.
 However, you can restrict stream creation to

 * **Organization administrators**, or
-* **Organization administrators, and anyone with an account at least `N` days old**, for any `N`.
+* **Organization administrators, and members with accounts at least `N` days old**, for any `N`.

 For corporations and other entities with controlled access, we highly